 Similarly, the Sillybeliefs.com section on “Who is doing the spraying?” left out mention of the Atmospheric Radiation Measurement (ARM) Program, created in 1989 with funding from the U.S. Department of Energy (DOE) and sponsored by the DOE’s Office of Science and managed by the Office of Biological and Environmental Research.
 An ARM program, Indirect and Semi-Direct Aerosol Campaign (ISDAC) is aimed at measuring “cloud simulations” and “aerosol retrievals.”

-The US Air Force published a paper titled ‘Weather as a Force Multiplier: Owning the Weather in 2025,’ in 1996 and as the documentary ‘Why In The World Are They Spraying? shows the weather is currently being modified around the globe using chemtrails.
+The US Air Force published a paper titled ‘Weather as a Force Multiplier: Owning the Weather in 2025,’ in 1996 and as the documentary ‘Why In The World Are They Spraying? indicates that the weather is currently being modified around the globe using aerosol trails/ chemtrails.
 Did Sillybeliefs.com leave its readers completely in the dark because if it doesn’t exist at Sillybeliefs.com, it’s not a ‘fact’?

 Personal Attacks Against Clare Swinney Made On Sillybeliefs.com